AnyLog-co/documentation/examples/Blobs by Example.md

+---
+title: "Blobs by Example"
+description: ""
+layout: page
+source_path: "examples/Blobs by Example.md"
+---
 # Blobs by Example

 AnyLog / EdgeLake enables storage of both SQL and non-SQL data, such as images, videos, and other file formats.
 For non-SQL data, storage options include file-based systems or NoSQL databases like MongoDB.

 This document provides step-by-step instructions for deploying and managing blob data.
-For a detailed architectural explanation of blob management, refer to the [image mapping document](../image%20mapping.md).
+For a detailed architectural explanation of blob management, refer to the [image mapping document](/docs/image-mapping/).

 **What are blobs**: Binary Large Objects (BLOBs) are collections of binary data stored as single entities.
 Examples include PDFs, images, and videos.
 Due to their size and format, blobs cannot be effectively stored in standard SQL